oracle-quickstart/oci-cloudera/v6/README.md

 After Terraform is finished deploying, the output will show the Python syntax to trigger cluster deployment.
 This command can be run immediately following deployment, as it has built-in checks to wait until Cloudera Manager API is up and responding before it executes deployment.

 ## Deployment Caveats
-Currently this template requires Cloudera Manager API to be on an edge host with a Public IP address.
+Currently this module requires Cloudera Manager API to be on an edge host with a Public IP address.
 This is used to trigger cluster deployment, as well as SSH into the Cloudera Manger host to perform dynamic host discovery to map for Cluster topology.

-Future enhancements to this template are planned to support a completely Private (non-Internet exposed) cluster deployment.
+Future enhancements to this module are planned to support a completely Private (non-Internet exposed) cluster deployment.